Silorak/TF2-Dodgeball-Modified/README.md

 - **Modes don't fight each other** — Guardian / PvB / DeathMatch refuse to run together (they all play with team layout).
 FFA pairs with DeathMatch only.
 - **Three old plugins built into the core** (Airblast Prevention, Anti-Switch, NoBlock).
 Same settings, just live in `general.cfg` now.

-For the full release notes including upgrade instructions from 2.1.0, see [CHANGELOG.md](CHANGELOG.md).

 ---

 ## Quick install